tonaljs/tonal/README.md

 `@tonaljs/tonal` includes all published modules.

-Although tonal it is small, you can reduce bundle sizes by installing the modules individually, and importing the functions you need:
+Although the final bundle it is small (less than 9kb minified and gzipped), you can reduce bundle sizes by installing the modules individually, and importing the functions you need:

 ```
 npm i @tonaljs/note